 Suppose that you have 2 credit cards, both have a credit limit of $7,000 and you have a payable balance of $2,500 in one card and $1,500 in another card.
 Now your credit utilization can be calculated as 28.6% ($4,000/$14,000).
 At this stage, if you are going to cancel one of credit card and making a balance transfer to the 2nd card.
 Then your credit utilization will rise to 57.1% ($4,000/$7,000) this is how cancelling a credit card can affect your credit score.

-How to Avoid Affect on Credit Score While Cancelling Credit Card
+How to Avoid Effect on Credit Score While Cancelling Credit Card

 You can avoid the credit score affect while cancelling credit card with these tips.

-– Apply for a new card with the same credit limit, while you are cancelling a credit card.
+- Apply for a new card with the same credit limit while you are canceling a credit card.

 - Another way to adjust the credit score if you are unable to apply for a new card is that, get increase your credit limit on the current card.

-– One can also pay-off the balance in full for the card which you are cancelling to maintain a good credit score.
+- One can also pay off the balance in full for the card which you are canceling to maintain a good credit score.

 - However, in most situations, people do not want to lower the amount of credit which they hold.

 Finally, if you have to decide to cancel a credit card, you can easily do that without hurting your credit score.